fededev01/Learn-Python/docs/ch01_02_variables.md

 A variable is created the moment you first assign a value to it.
 To assign a variable, use one equals sign.
 Assigning a variable doesn't produce any output at the Python console.
+Variables can be reassigned as many times as you want, in order to change their value.

 ### How does it works